Net neutrality: Dumb pipe

 The term dumb pipe was coined in the early 1990s and refers to water pipes used in a city water supply system.
 In theory, these pipes provide a steady and reliable source of water to every household without discrimination.
 In other words, it connects the user with the source without any intelligence or decrement.
 Similarly, a dumb network is a network with little or no control or management of its use patterns.

-In a dumb network, the endpoints are thought to be where the intelligence lies, and as such, proponents argue that the network should leave the management and operation of communications and data transfer to the end users, not a government bureau or Internet company.
-In 2013, the software company MetroTech Net, Inc. (MTN) coined the term dumb wave, which is the 2010s-era application of the dumb pipe concept to the ubiquitous wireless network.

-Experts in the high-technology field will often compare the dumb pipe concept with intelligent networks –also known as smart pipes—and debate which one is best applied to a certain portion of Internet policy.
+Experts in the high-technology field will often compare the dumb pipe concept with smart pipes and debate which one is best applied to a certain portion of Internet policy.
 These conversations usually refer to these two concepts as being analogous to the concepts of open and closed Internet respectively.
 As such, certain models have been made that aim to outline four layers of the Internet with the understanding of the dumb pipe theory: